- Making a Right to Information request

 You may request an internal review within 20 working days.
 Please contact email@example.com to request a review or for more information on your options.

 The RTI Act provides for internal review rights following decisions, and external review rights to Ombudsman Tasmania.

 Contact details for Ombudsman Tasmania

-If you are still unhappy with the Department’s handling of your matter or the outcome of your request, you can contact the Ombudsman Tasmania.
+If you are still unhappy with the Department’s handling of your matter or the outcome of your internal review, you can contact the Ombudsman Tasmania within 20 working days.

 - For more information about the operation of Right to Information in the Department, phone

 - More information about the Right to Information Act 2009 is also available from the Office of the Ombudsman